What is Lime Paint?

 Touch ups can be easily done by re-coating the damaged area with Color Atelier Lime Paint in the same color.
 Lime paint will blend right in with your brush strokes on your previously lime painted walls.
 If you have stains on your walls, first you should try cleaning it up with soapy warm water as much as you can, then touch it up with lime paint over it.
 This should take care off the stains.

-Can I polish your Lime Paint to a shine like a plaster finish?
+Can I polish (burnish) your Lime Paint to a shine like a plaster finish?

 Yes, if our Lime Paint is applied over our Prep Coat it can be polished to a shine much like a plaster finish.
 You can polish with using an extra fine sanding sponge, and or a clean, lint free cloth, lightly polish the surface in circular motions.
 For a more polished look use a “burnishing trowel”, move across the surface with a half circle motion while applying pressure.
 On textured surfaces, it can not be polished, Lime Paint provides a matte, suede-like finish instead.

 To polish, we recommend applying two coats of Lime Paint over two coats of Color Atelier Prep Coat.
-Prep Coat is designed to help achieve a more consistent appearance and uniform absorption of polished lime paint on interior walls.
-“Polishing” or “Burnishing” will warm up the color of the Lime Paint, create more mottling and add sheen when viewed at an angle.
+Prep Coat has excellent adhesion and leveling properties, is designed to use for smoothing out the walls or creating texture.
+“Polishing” or “Burnishing” will warm up the color of the Lime Paint, create more movement and add sheen when viewed at an angle.
 Walls will have a beautiful glow to them.